Financial District Office Space for Rent

 Top Commercial Properties For Lease In Financial District

-Before putting down roots in the Financial District, it’s advisable to do a little research regarding what the neighborhood’s best office spaces have to offer.
-The Financial District has plenty of options—here are a few of the most popular buildings to rent office space:
+Before putting down roots in a Financial District office, it’s advisable to do a little research regarding what features and amenities the neighborhood’s best office spaces have to offer.
+The Financial District area has plenty of office options—here are a few of the most popular buildings to rent office space:

-– 75 Maiden Lane: 75 Maiden Lane, built in 1921, is a 12-story building with seven units available to rent ranging from 1,086 to 8,600 square feet in size.
+– 75 Maiden Lane: 75 Maiden Lane, built in 1921, is a 12-story building with seven spaces available to rent ranging from 1,086 to 8,600 square feet in size.
 This Class B property tends to attract technology and consulting firms.
 It has a Walk Score of 100 and a Noise Index of .51.
 It’s easy to get to 75 Maiden Lane.
-From Wall Street, take trains 2, 3, 4, or 5 to get to 75 Maiden Lane; from Fulton St-Broadway-Nassau, take A, C, J, Z, 2, 3, 4, or 5; from Cortlandt Street, take R or W. Coffee lovers will be pleased with the close proximity of Starbucks (.1 miles away!) and several other options—Taz Cafe and Potbelly.
+From Wall Street, take trains 2, 3, 4, or 5 to get to 75 Maiden Lane; from Fulton St-Broadway-Nassau, take A, C, J, Z, 2, 3, 4, or 5 (or alternatively, access the J/Z at Broad Street); from Cortlandt Street, take R or W. Coffee lovers will be pleased with the close proximity of Starbucks (.1 miles away!) and several other options—Taz Cafe and Potbelly.
 75 Maiden Lane also has a very accessible gym located less than 2 miles away: the New York Sports Club.

-– 101 Greenwich Street: 101 Greenwich Street is a 26-story, U-shaped building located on Greenwich between Rector Street and Trinity Place.
-Choose among fifteen different units available for rent ranging from 268 to 13,000 square feet in size.
-The Class A, 480,000 square foot building was renovated in 2017 into Downtown Manhattan’s first full-service office building featuring a secured lobby and dispatch elevators.
+– 101 Greenwich Street: 101 Greenwich Street is a 26-story, U-shaped office building located on Greenwich between Rector Street and Trinity Place.
+Choose among the property’s fifteen different spaces available for rent ranging from 268 to 13,000 sq. ft. in size.
+The Class A, 480,000 sq. ft. building was renovated in 2017 into Downtown Manhattan’s first full-service office building featuring a secured lobby and dispatch elevators.
 Workplace hospitality company Convene is one of the chief tenants at 101 Greenwich Street.
 Convene provides amenities and hospitality services for the building, such as a microbrew coffee shop, in-building programming, and food delivery services.
 To get to 101 Greenwich Street by subway, take trains 1, R, or W from Rector Street Station or trains 4 or 5 from Wall Street Station.
+Driving into Manhattan and looking for a place to park?
 Contact Battery Parking Garage or Icon Parking to learn about parking options near this property.

-– 120 Broadway: The Equitable Building houses more than 1.8 million square feet of office space spread throughout 40 floors.
-Currently, one 2,229 square foot unit is available for rent.
+– 120 Broadway: Broadway’s Equitable Building houses more than 1.8 million sq. ft. of office space spread throughout 40 floors.
+Currently, one 2,229 square foot unit in the property is available for rent.
 Located at the corner of Pine Street and Broadway, 120 Broadway is both a national historic landmark and a New York City landmark.
-It was first constructed in 1915 and renovated from 1983-90.
+The property was first constructed in 1915 and renovated from 1983-90.
 The Equitable Building has attracted clients from several industries such as finance, law, and insurance.
 Notable tenants working out of 120 Broadway include Dealogic, ALM, New York State Attorney General, Tower Group Companies, and Lester Schwab Katz & Dwyer.
 With a Walk Score of 100 close proximity to the green, yellow, and brown MTA subway lines, getting to the Equitable Building is a commuter’s dream come true.
 Access bars, coffee shops, and even a gym less than .2 miles away.

 Financial District Neighborhood History

-The Statue of Liberty, a famous tourist destination on Ellis Island, overlooks the Financial District.
-View it across the channel from Manhattan or take a Statue Cruise across the channel to see one of the country’s most popular landmarks up close.
-France gave the USA the 152-foot high iconic landmark in 1886.
+The south end of New York’s well-known Broadway is in the Financial District.
+Additionally, the Statue of Liberty, a famous tourist destination on Ellis Island, overlooks the Financial District.
+View it across the channel from Downtown Manhattan or take a Statue Cruise across the channel to see one of the country’s most popular landmarks up close.
+France gave the USA the 152-foot high iconic New York landmark in 1886.